robertwaredev/scripts/docs/Fogstone.md

 	- The world itself is your primary enemy
 	- Exclusion zones & anomalies
 - Final Fantasy
 	- Fucking crystals, dude.
+Or rocks, in this case.
+Same shit.

 # Design Pillars

-> For the record.

 - The game should be extremely simple to understand, yet have a high mechanical skill ceiling.
 - Rewards should always be based on how much risk you take.
-- PvP cannot be turned off, go fuck yourself.
-PvP is *not* a game mode or a server type, it's a foundational design pillar upon which the world building and absolutely everything else rests.
+- PvP is *not* a game mode or a server type, it's a foundational design pillar upon which the world building and absolutely everything else rests.
+As such, there is no PvP opt-out, and never will be.
-- Game mechanics should be systematic and encourage socially driven PvP instead of game-defined rules or "win" states.
+- Game mechanics should be systematic and encourage socially driven PvP instead of forcing PvP through game-defined participation requirements, rules, or "win" states.
-- World building and lore should be steeped and visually apparent, but a "main story quest" should not be required to understand the game or play it at a high level.
+- World building and lore should be steeped and visually apparent, but a "main story quest" does not exist.
-- The *entire world space* is the main meta-game, with the three main regions each forcing you to use the fundamental mechanics in drastically different ways to deal with the challenges that come with each.
-Due to these regions being vertically stacked on top of each other, rather than next to each other as on a typical game map, all three areas have mechanics that affect the others directly.
+- You should be encouraged to understand the overarching meta-game which spans the entirety of the play area, how each of the three regions combined with the many skill paths offer vastly different gameplay experiences, and how these combinations of mechanics reveal the lore of the world through natural deduction.

 # World Building